 Do these deficiencies matter?
 For many practical purposes, the answer is likely to be 'no'.
-If we want a rock to put in a rockery, or a stick to throw for a dog, the exact shape is not important.
-And if we want more accurate information, we can inspect the object more closely, or supplement vision with touch.
+If we want a rock to put in a rockery, or a stick to throw for a dog, the exact size or shape is not important.
+And if we want more accurate information, we can inspect the object from more different angles, or supplement vision with touch.

-The Unsupervised Learning of 4D patterns Last but not least, the fourth or time dimension is of course a major feature of videos and films and must be accommodated in future versions of the SPTI [2, Section 9.3].
+The unsupervised learning of 4D SP-Patterns .
+Last but not least, the fourth or time dimension is of course a major feature of videos and films and must be accommodated in future versions of the SPTI [53, Section 9.3].
 And most videos and films will give great scope for ICMUP because a typical frame is very similar to the one before it, and to the one that follows it.